arivictor/intentional-architecture-in-python/book/1-philosophy.md

 # Chapter 1: Philosophy

 Software architecture is a discipline of intentional decisions.
 A mindset.
 A way of understanding the system beneath the code.
-It’s not just folder structures, and it is not obedience to the first pattern you learned.

 Architecture is choosing the parts of your system that must be easy to change, and protecting them from the parts that won't be.
 For example, the business logic your business runs on is less likely to change than the type of storage service you use.
 We use architecture to separate those concerns and ensure that when one changes, the other remains unaffected.

 Everything around your business logic will shift.
 Frameworks will change.
 Databases will be replaced.
 APIs will evolve.
 Business priorities will absolutely change.
 If the heart of your system is dependent on any of these, your codebase becomes hostage to technical detail.
 That’s how software becomes a burden.
 Not through bad syntax or poor variable naming, but through uninformed decisions made early and left to solidify.

-Good architecture is intentional.

 Thinking like an architect means shifting the question from "What pattern should I use?" to "What decision am I protecting here?"
 The pattern becomes a consequence, not a prescription.
 Good architecture comes from judgment: the ability to reason about constraints, tradeoffs, and the long-term impact of what seems like a small choice today.

-A good architect doesn’t follow rules.
-They follow reasons.
-Once you understand the reasons, the rules reveal themselves.
+Good architecture is intentional.

 ## Architecture Exists Because Change Exists

 Architecture is the discipline of preparing for the right kinds of change, not every kind of change.
 If nothing ever changed, you wouldn't need architecture.
 You could write a single function that solves the problem and walk away.
 The code would run forever exactly as written.
 But that's not the world we live in.

-Change is inevitable.
-The business will pivot.
-The database will be migrated.
-The API you depend on will deprecate.
+But change is inevitable, the business will pivot, the database will be migrated, the API framework you depend on will deprecate.
 Your users will demand features you never anticipated.
 These changes are not failures of planning.
 They're the reality of software that matters enough to still be around.

 Architecture exists to absorb change in the places where it hurts least.
 It's about identifying what will change and what won't, then organising your system accordingly.
 You don't protect everything.
 You can't.
 You protect the business logic, the part that represents the actual value of your system, and you make everything else replaceable.

-This is why frameworks feel wrong when you let them dictate your business logic.
-The framework will change.
-Your business rules shouldn't have to.
-Good architecture keeps them separate so when the framework evolves, your business logic remains untouched.

 The question isn't "will this change?"
 The question is "when this changes, how much of my system has to rewrite itself?"